-Help us renovate WWAV's new offices and community space in 2013!
+Help us renovate WWAV's new offices and community space - let's get us open in 2014!

 On May 24, 2012, Women With A Vision suffered what could have been a debilitating blow.
 Our offices were ransacked and torched in an aggravated arson attack; we were left with nothing but the charred remains of twenty-one years of work.